RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 Similarly, the database of base pair geometries can be created with `rna_database -jump\_library`, and then specified in the rna\_denovo application with `-jump\_library\_file`.

-Last, a database of base pair step geometries (see []) can be created with `rna_database -bps_database`.
+Last, a database of base pair step geometries (see [below](#Can-I-use-base-pair-steps?)) can be created with `rna_database -bps_database`.
 By default, this creates files for the standard canonical base pair steps.
 To also parse out noncanonical base pair steps, use  `-general_bps`; and `-use_lores_base_pair_classification` catches all pairs, including ones that are held in place by base-phosphate contacts but no base-base hydrogen bonds (as occurs in the sarcin/ricin loop).

 #Options